kraflab/dsda-r/README.md

 Restrict edit params or compensate for link immortality
 Add edit / delete visibility toggles for admins
 Add autocompletion for demo new / edit forms
-Update flash messages to be consistent
-Add version id to demos directly?

 ## Contributors
 Full stack: Kraflab